(in cooperation with the Alliance for Global Education)

 Students also enroll in two other required courses:

 Students will choose one or two additional courses from the electives offered by the Alliance Program.
-We strongly encourage students who have at least three semesters of Chinese to choose the Internship or Business Chinese.
+We strongly encourage students to choose the Internship or Business Chinese.
 Interns are placed in Chinese, joint-venture, or foreign-owned companies.
 They spend 10-12 hours per week (or 120 hours a semester) at the internship site and complete a research project that includes a paper and oral presentation.
 Mount Holyoke accepts credit for the internship course.

 Elective courses typically include: